Instability of algebraic standing waves for nonlinear Schr\''odinger equations with triple power nonlinearities: Introduction

+Consider the focusing nonlinear Schr\"odinger equation with single power $|u|^{p-1}u$.
+In this case, the standing waves are orbitally stable if $p<1+\frac{4}{n}$ ($L^2(\R^n)$-subcritical) and orbitally unstable if $p> 1+\frac{4}{n}$ ($L^2(\R^n)$-supercritical).
+In this paper, we study the stability and instability of standing waves with multiple power nonlinearity combining $L^2(\R^n)$-subcritical power and $L^2(\R^n)$-supercritical power (for $n=2,3$) and all $L^2(\R^n)$-subcritical powers (for $n=1$).

 In \cite{LiTsIa21}, the authors study existence and stability of standing waves of \eqref{triple power equation} in one dimension.
 Existence of standing waves is obtained by ODE arguments.
 By studying the properties of the nonlinearity, the authors give domains of parameters for existence and nonexistence of standing waves.
 Stability results are obtained by studying the sign of an integral found by Iliev and Kirchev \cite{IlKi93}, based on the criteria of stability of Grillakis, Shatah and Strauss \cite{GrShSt87,GrShSt90,ShSt85}.
+Using this criteria, in \cite{Ma08}, the author proved the stability and the instability of standing waves for $1$-dimensional nonlinear Schr\"odinger equation with double power and triple power nonlinearity.
+In the case of triple power nonlinearity, the author showed that stability of standing waves change by $\omega$, two and three times.
+This does not occur in the cases of single power and double power.

 In the special case $\omega=0$, the profile $\phi_0$, which for convenience we denote by $\phi$, satisfies:

 The equation \eqref{SW algebraic profile} can be rewritten as $S'(\phi)=0$ where $S$ is defined by